• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 To continue collecting that sweet, sweet ROI, optimize your buyer persona as you discover new trends among your best buyers.

-How to Assess Your Spending
+How to Assess Your Marketing Spend

 “Spending money to make money” is only valuable to a point.
-And that cliff is a steep one -- so plan carefully where each and every marketing and sale dollar goes.
+And that cliff is a steep one -- so plan carefully where each and every B2B marketing and sale dollar goes.